VIN-y/MissChanger/README.md

    1. [Calilantern Calibration Tool](https://vector3d.shop/products/calilantern-calibration) - MissChanger requires relatively high dimensional-accurate printed parts, to mate with each others.
 Therefore, it is recommended that you take the extra steps to calibrate your printer before starting the build.
    2. [Nevermore StealthMax](https://github.com/nevermore3d/StealthMax) - to regulate the chamber temperature, to allow PETG / PLA printing with the door closed; allowing them to be combined with ABS.
    3. [Spool Holder](https://www.printables.com/model/872144-spool-holder-for-2020-aluminium-extrusion) - to hold the spools on top of the machine.
 There are many ways to get this done, and it depends on the people's specific use-cases.
 The design linked here is just of my (the developer) own creation.
+   4. [Inverted z-chain](https://www.printables.com/model/445298-inverted-z-chain-for-voron) - This is for the Voron 2.4 300mm, or smaller.
+To clear the space in front of the back gantry extrusion for the umbilicals.

 3. The following mods are either not recommended or known to be not compatible with MissChanger: